AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Budget Status</td>
    <td> <p>This is a deprecated field.
-Any information that this field might display is related to a feature that Workfront has removed and the field cannot be updated. </p> <p>This field shows&nbsp;whether the project was added to the Capacity Planner and if the budget calculation has been completed&nbsp;for it.
-The Capacity Planner has been removed from&nbsp;Workfront. </p>
+Any information that this field might display is related to a feature that [!DNL Workfront] has removed and the field cannot be updated. </p> <p>This field shows whether the project was added to the Capacity Planner and if the budget calculation has been completed for it.
+The Capacity Planner has been removed from Workfront. </p>
     <ul> <!--
       <li data-mc-conditions="QuicksilverOrClassic.Draft mode">If the project is&nbsp;not added to the capacity planner, its value is <i>Not Included</i>.&nbsp;</li>
      --> <!--